MohammedAsadKhan/NCL-Gymnasium-Walkthrough/README.md

 **As a competitor:**
 1. Open the folder for the category you're working on
-2. Start with `easy/` and work up — don't skip difficulty levels
+2. Start with the easy challenges and work up — don't skip difficulty levels
 3. Read the full walkthrough *before* re-attempting challenges you got wrong
 4. Pay special attention to the ⚠️ **Accuracy Tips** section in each file